 © Abraham Lincoln Online

 Abraham Lincoln Life MasksOne of the myths surrounding Lincoln is that a death mask was made after his assassination.
-However, Lincoln had two life masks done, five years apart.
-The first was by Leonard Volk in Chicago, Illinois, in April 1860.
+In fact, Lincoln had two life masks done, five years apart.
+The first was produced by Leonard Volk in Chicago, Illinois, in April 1860.
 Clark Mills completed the second in February 1865 in Washington, D.C.
 The photo shows mask copies and hand casts while on temporary display in Springfield, Illinois.

 Leonard Volk Recalls the First Mask